nuxy/bittrex_autotrader/README.md

 | --shares | BUY/SELL total units (default 1).            |
 | --markup | BUY/SELL markup percent (default 0.01).      |

+## Donations

+If this script makes you money, buy me a :beer:

+    Bitcoin:  1Cvr9aHNmV2riULkfgEqofQtuhxCBe7A16
+    Litecoin: LcMKbewQftytYnmsGTk63BW7yPCnUKFNni

 ## License and Warranty

 This package is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.